Aquasys/django-ajaxmiddleware/README.rst

         def test_templateview(self):
             """Tests for TemplateView with html and ajax requests""" pass

+.. note:: This will only test for GET requests

 You can also add the *ajaxmiddleware* logger to get a verbose output while running these tests (see ``testapp.settings.LOGGING``)